gjr80/weewx-gw1000/README.md

 ### Installation as a WeeWX driver ###

-1. If installing on a fresh WeeWX installation install WeeWX and configure it to use the *simulator*.
-Refer to [Installing WeeWX](http://weewx.com/docs/usersguide.htm#installing).
+1. If installing on a fresh WeeWX installation [install WeeWX](http://weewx.com/docs/usersguide.htm#installing) and configure it to use the *simulator*.

 2. If installing the driver using the *wee_extension* utility (the recommended method):